marian-potor/newBlog/README.md

 # Blog
-A simple blog made using bootstrap!!!
+A simple blog made using bootstrap!!!(updated)